Our Process

 3. Title of the source in italics.

-4. Publication information, such as the name of the publisher, publication date, and page numbers.
+4. Publication information includes the publisher’s name, publication date, and page numbers.

 5. Format information, such as whether the source is a book, article, or website.